‘The Bachelor’ Spoilers Week 2: Nick’s Birthday Celebration Ends In Heartbreak For Four Girls

 The second episode will feature two group dates and a one-on-one date.
 According to Reality Steve, three girls will go dateless this week (Whitney, Dominique, and Rachel) but at least they will be able to stay out of the drama — for now.

-Both group dates both focus on relationships with one set of girls doing a bridal photos shoot (Danielle L, Taylor, Alexis, Sarah, Hailey, Vanessa, Corinne, Brittany, Lacey, Raven, Elizabeth W., and Jasmine) and the other girls (Astrid, Josephine, Jaimi, Christen, Kristina, and Liz) will act out a breakup at the Museum of Broken Relationships.
+Both group dates both focus on relationships with one set of girls doing a bridal photos shoot (Danielle L, Taylor, Alexis, Sarah, Hailey, Vanessa, Corinne, Brittany, Lacey, Raven, Elizabeth W., and Jasmine) and the other girls (Astrid, Josephine, Jaimi, Christen, Kristina, and Liz) will act out a breakup at the Museum of Broken Relationships in Los Angeles.

 Spoilers indicate that contestant Corinne Olympios wasn’t happy that she didn’t get the skimpiest wedding dress during the “Brides and Bridesmaids” group date – that honor went to Brittany.